 This recipe with chopped cucumbers carrots and chickpeas is simple to make and refrigerate’s well for 3-4 days.
 So I make a batch on the weekend and have quick lunches for the rest of the week!
 Since it doesn’t need to be constantly refrigerated, it makes a great side dish to bring to a potluck, picnic or summer barbecue.

 While any vinaigrette dressing would be delicious with this salad, our favorite to use is our own homemade apple cider vinegar.
-This salad makes a great side dish for our grilled chicken shish kebabs or any other chicken dish.
+This salad makes a great side dish for our grilled chicken shish kebabs or these delicious turkey cheddar lunch roll ups.

 Simple Chickpea Salad